Chaotic many-body quantum dynamics, spectral correlations, and energy diffusion: Overview

-This expression can be read as follows.
+This factor matches the the form found previously for the SFF in Floquet quantum circuits \cite{Chan_PRL}.
+It can be read as follows.
 The leading factor of $t$ represents the ramp in the SFF of the subsystem containing (say) the left-most site, and the $L-1$ factors of $[1-w(t)] + t\,w(t)$ are associated with successive neighbouring pairs of sites, from left to right along the length of the system.
 For each of these, the term $[1-w(t)]$ describes the situation in which energy has been exchanged between the pair of sites, while the term $t\,w(t)$ describes the situation without exchange.
 In the second case, the term includes a factor of $t$ because the two sites in the pair belong to different subsystems, which each contribute to $K(t)$ with a factor of $t$.

 As time increases, $w(t)$ decreases monotonically from unity to zero on the timescale $\lambda^2 t\sim 1$ (see Sec.~\ref{sec:masterlate} for details).
 Correspondingly, the factor $[1-w(t)] + t\,w(t)$ increases roughly as $t$ until a maximum at $\lambda^2 t \sim 1$, and then decreases towards unity.
 As a result, $K(t)$ for large $L$ initially increases rapidly with $t$, passes through a peak at $\lambda^2t \sim 1$, and approaches a ramp at long times.
 The timescale for the crossover from the intermediate-time peak to the ramp is set at large $L$ by $L t w(t) \sim 1$.
 We find in Sec.~\ref{sec:masterlate} [see Eq.~\eqref{eq:wlate}] that $w(t) \sim A e^{-b\sqrt{\lambda^2t}}$ for late times, where $A$ and $b$ are positive constants, and so the crossover timescale varies with $L$ as $(\ln L)^2$.
 Note for large $L$ that this is a much shorter time than the Thouless time discussed above, which is not captured by Eq.~\eqref{eq:Kw} since that equation omits the relevant aspect of the time-dependence of $R_X(t)$.